Earl Blumenauer: Caucus memberships

+Post-congress

+On September 10, 2024, Portland State University announced that following his term, Blumenauer would be joining the faculty as a senior fellow and as special advisor to University President Ann Cudd.
+He also serves as a Presidential Fellow of the Institute of Portland Metropolitan Studies.
+Blumenauer began his role on January 3, 2025.

 Political positions

 In 1996, Blumenauer's first year in Congress, he voted in support of the Defense of Marriage Act, which passed that year.
 The law was found unconstitutional in 2013 and repealed.
 Since then he has supported LGBTQ rights.

 On October 1, 2015, following the Umpqua Community College shooting, Blumenauer tweeted his report addressing the issue of gun violence in America, Enough is Enough: A Comprehensive Plan to Improve Gun Safety, which he had published earlier that year.

 Blumenauer has supported alternative energy sources, health care reform, and continuing federal support for education.
 He is also known as one of the most fervent advocates for the legalization of marijuana, co-founding the Congressional Cannabis Caucus.
 He was the chief sponsor of a bill to expand the research of medical cannabis and its drug derivatives that passed the House in July 2022 and the Senate in November.

+Agriculture

+Blumenauer is a longtime advocate of agricultural and food system reform.
+He repeatedly introduced legislation that would have overhauled U.S. agricultural policy, including provisions that would have imposed restrictions on farm subsidies to concentrated animal feeding operations (CAFOs) and livestock feed producers, increased support for smaller-scale farmers, and imposed environmental and welfare standards on large animal agriculture operations.

+Blumenauer supports increasing federal funding for alternative proteins, including plant-based and cultivated meat.
+In April 2021, he led a letter by 20 members of Congress requesting $100 million in funding for alternative proteins research and development.
+In response to a proposal by The Good Food Institute that the Biden administration include $2 billion in alternative proteins funding in the Build Back Better Plan, Blumenauer told New York Times columnist Ezra Klein: "I've never seen anything like this in terms of the volume of money being talked about and the opportunities to do something transformational.
+It wouldn't take a lot of investment in alternative protein to take it to a whole different level."

+Animal welfare

+Blumenauer was a co-chair of the Congressional Animal Protection Caucus and supports strong legal protections for animal welfare.
+In August 2023, he led a bipartisan letter by more than 150 representatives opposing the inclusion of language in the 2023 farm bill that would have invalidated state and local laws regulating animal confinement practices, including restrictions on the sale of goods produced in battery cages, gestation crates, and veal crates.
+Blumenauer's farm bill proposal would have established nationwide protections for farm animal welfare and eliminated subsidies to intensive animal farming operations.